 Rarely, middle back pain can herald a serious underlying condition, so always mention the pain to your doctor, particularly if it comes on suddenly or has no obvious cause, or is preceded or accompanied by other symptoms.
 Look out for these back pain red flags:

-- Chest pain and middle back pain: Women in particular may develop referred middle back pain from a heart attack.
+- Chest pain: Women in particular may develop referred middle back pain from a heart attack.
 Call your doctor immediately if your middle back pain is accompanied by a feeling of tightness or pressure in your chest that radiates to your shoulders and arms, shortness of breath, dizziness, nausea, and/or vomiting.

 - Middle back pain also can be one of the symptoms of aortic aneurysm.
 The aorta is your largest artery, and carries oxygenated blood and vital nutrients to all parts of your body, including the heart.
 A healthy aorta has elastic walls that expand and contract with the ebb and flow of blood, but if any part of the aorta is rendered fragile by disease, the abnormal tissue can bulge or balloon out to form an aneurysm.
 Aortic aneurysms are a serious health risk because the pressure exerted on the aneurysm by normal blood flow may cause it to dissect or rupture.
 This causes severe chest pain, and rapid blood loss that can be life threatening.